SJZU-Acoustics/pock-par/README.md

-# Analysis Code for "Spatial Attenuation of Noise and PM2.5 in Roadside Pocket Parks"
+# Analysis Code for "Spatial attenuation of noise and PM2.5 in roadside pocket parks"

 This repository contains the Python code for reproducing the statistical analyses presented in the paper.